Universite-Gustave-Eiffel/NoiseModelling/Docs/index.rst

 **Publications**:

 NoiseModelling was initially developed in a research context, which has led to numerous scientific publications.
-For more information, have a look to ":doc:`Contributions`" page.
+For more information, have a look to ":doc:`Scientific_production`" page.
 To quote this tool, please use the bibliographic reference below:

 .. note::